Possible connection between the reflection symmetry and existence of equatorial circular orbit: Off-equatorial perturbation of the equatorial geodesics

-where, \enquote*{dot} defines a derivative with respect to the affine parameter which we may call $\tau$, $\mathcal{V}_{\rho}$ and $\mathcal{V}_{z}$ are radial and angular potential respectively.
-The above equations will determine locations of a orbit while the conserved energy and momentum are dictated by $t$ and $\phi$ components.
+where the dot defines a derivative with respect to the affine parameter which we may call $\tau$, and $\mathcal{V}_{\rho}$ and $\mathcal{V}_{z}$ are radial and angular potentials, respectively.
+The above equations will determine the locations of an orbit while the conserved energy and momentum are dictated by $t$ and $\phi$ components.
 Given that we are interested in orbits confined on a plane and circular in nature, the above two equations would give $\Ddot{\rho}=\Ddot{z}=0$ in principle.
-However, as the \ES~is not respected, the potential $\mathcal{V}_{z}$ is likely to contain terms with odd power of $z$ such that $\mathcal{V}_{z}(z) \neq \mathcal{V}_{z}(-z)$.
-One should be mindful that condition of circularity is not expected to be affected by the \ES, and we may safely impose $\dot{\rho}=\Ddot{\rho}=0$.
-From the timelike constraint, $\mathcal{U}^{\alpha}\mathcal{U}_{\alpha}=-1$, we arrive at the following expression:
+However, as the \ES~is not respected, the potential $\mathcal{V}_{z}$ is likely to contain terms with the odd power of $z$ such that $\mathcal{V}_{z}(z) \neq \mathcal{V}_{z}(-z)$.
+One should be mindful that the condition of circularity is not expected to be affected by the \ES, and we may safely impose $\dot{\rho}=\Ddot{\rho}=0$.
+From the timelike constraint, $\mathcal{U}^{\alpha}\mathcal{U}_{\alpha}=-1$, we arrive at the expression

 and finally \cite{Mino:2003yg}